 The Anglo-Saxon name Hilborn comes from when the family resided in the county of Gloucestershire near an area that was near a hill.
 Hilborn is a topographic surname, which was given to a person who resided near a physical feature such as a hill.

 The surname Hilborn was first found in Gloucestershire where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

-Another 232 words (17 lines of text) are included under the topic Early Hilborn History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hilborn research.
+Another 59 words (4 lines of text) are included under the topic Early Hilborn History in all our PDF Extended History products and printed products wherever possible.

 Early Notables of the Hilborn family (pre 1700)